compneurolinglab/music_eeg/docs/data_collection_and_annotation.md

 ## Audio Sources

-Two types of speech data were used for training and evaluation:
+Two types of speech data were used for training and 10% of them were used for validation:

 - **Synthetic Speech**:
-  Generated using **Edge TTS** (Microsoft Azure) and **Google TTS** engines.
+  Generated using **Edge TTS** (Microsoft Azure) engines.
 Both Mandarin Chinese female and male voices were used for diversity.

 - **Human Recordings**:
-  A set of Chinese volunteers read and recorded selected song lyrics in a quiet environment.
+  Chinese volunteers read and recorded selected song lyrics in a quiet environment.
 Recordings were performed using high-quality USB microphones at a 16 kHz sampling rate.

 ## Text Materials

-The linguistic content used for audio generation included:
+The linguistic content used for all speech stimuli was derived from a **single full-length Mandarin Chinese song**.
+The lyrics of this song were used consistently across all conditions and speakers.

+Two classification tasks were constructed by annotating the lyrics at different linguistic levels:

-- **Song Lyrics**:
+- **Word Task**:
-  Over 10,000 unique lines of Chinese lyrics sourced from public-domain songs, curated to ensure phonetic coverage and word diversity.
+  Based on word-level annotations using Praat.
+Used to train a dual-pathway CNN for **word classification** + **genre classification**.

-- **Synthetic Sentences**:
+- **Syllable Task**:
-  Additional Mandarin sentences were created using prompt templates to enrich low-frequency word coverage and syllable transitions.
+  Based on syllable-level annotations using Praat.
+Used to train a separate dual-pathway CNN for **syllable classification** + **genre classification**.

+This setup ensured controlled comparison of word- and syllable-level decoding while preserving consistent acoustic and lexical content.

 ## Annotation Procedure